shivbera18/Notes/LLD_Machine_Coding_Mastery_Guide.md

 ```

 ## 5. Dependency Inversion Principle (DIP)
-High-level modules should not depend on low-level modules.
+**Definition:** High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

-**Violation:**
+**Why:** Decouples code.
+You can swap out low-level details (like database, UI, hardware) without changing high-level business logic.
+**Analogy:** You plug your laptop into a wall socket (Abstraction).
+You don't solder it directly to the electrical wiring (Concrete Implementation).

+**Violation (Tight Coupling):**
 ```cpp
 class LightBulb {
 public: